Communication Design, BFA

 Transfer Credit:

-Special arrangements will be made to review the work of students who have completed communication design or graphic design courses at other institutions to determine the appropriate entry level into the TAMU-CC program and award transfer credit.
-Regardless of academic status, all students must be admitted into the Graphic Design Program through either the Lower Level Review or Upper Level Review.
+Transfer students must demonstrate equivalent preparation at another institution to receive course credit.
+Faculty will review work produced in Communication Design or Graphic Design courses to determine the appropriate entry level into the program.
+Regardless of academic status, all students must be admitted into the Communication Design Program through either the Lower Level Review or Upper Level Review.

 Grade Minimums:

-To remain in the program, Graphic Design students must earn a “C” or higher in all major courses.
-If the student does not earn a “C” or higher in a major course, the student may be required to repeat the course or be removed from the Graphic Design Program.
-A student that earns a “D” or lower in major courses for two consecutive semesters will be removed from the Graphic Design Program.
+Continuance in the Communication Design program requires a grade of C or higher in all CDES courses.
+If the student does not earn a “C” or higher in a CDES course, the student may be required to repeat the course or be removed from the Communication Design Program.
+A student who earns a “D” or lower in CDES courses for two consecutive semesters will be removed from the Communication Design Program.

 Degree Matriculation Expedition or Exceptions:

-The BA in Graphic Design degree is a 4-year, sequenced curriculum that cannot typically be expedited due to cohort capacities, program resources, and course prerequisites.
-Requests for expediting the degree plan will be considered but are not guaranteed to be granted.
-All requests must be approved by the Graphic Design Program Coordinator and Graphic Design Faculty.
-The GRDS Matriculation Exception Policy and Criteria is available upon request from the Program Coordinator.
+The BFA in Communication Design degree is a 4-year, sequenced curriculum that cannot typically be expedited due to cohort capacities, program resources, and course prerequisites.
+Students who request to expedite will be considered but approval is not guaranteed.
+The Communication Design faculty will review requests and determine if students qualify for expedition.
+The CDES Matriculation Exception Policy and Criteria is available upon request from the Communication Design Program Coordinator.

 Course Sequencing